valeiras/working-day/README.md

 ### TODO:

+- Find the bug in the array
 - Simplify the actions
+- Switch to a different charting library
+- Make the skeletons match the cards
 - Add alerts.
 - Add overtime thresholds.
-- Make the skeletons match the cards
 - Use tanstack table for the table